nicholasburka/IDD-final/README.md

 ## Parts Needed
-Batch of old phones to test (already have)
+Batch of old phones to test

-Cables to charge phones and connect them to computer (already have, micro USB/USB-C/iPhone)
+Spacedesk (software) installed on the phone and computer